 If you want to make a traditional white sauce that is vegan, you need to swap the dairy milk for a dairy-free alternative and use vegan butter or margarine.
 To add some cheesy flavor, a good pinch of nutritional yeast is highly recommended!

-However, the low-fat white sauce for our easy vegan pasta recipe is not made with any flour or butter at all — it’s a fully whole food plant-based yet really flavorful dairy-free white sauce that only requires a handful of staple ingredients.
+However, the low-fat white sauce for our easy vegan pasta recipe is not made with any flour or butter at all — it’s an entirely whole food plant-based yet really flavorful dairy-free white sauce that only requires a handful of staple ingredients.

 Most white sauce recipes are not really healthy as they call for white flour, butter, cheese, eggs and dairy milk.
 None of these are very nutritious and, depending on the amounts used, can be high in saturated fat.